List of Royal Navy flag officers who died during the First World War: First World War service

 Royal Navy admirals served on land and at sea during the war.
-In British wartime prime minister David Lloyd George's 1933 memoirs he lauds the admirals for serving at sea and sharing the risk of death with their men.
-He contrasts this with the service of British generals in the war whom he generalises as châteaux generals who did not visit the battlefield.
-This myth is unfair on the generals who suffered heavy casualties during the war, with many killed in action.
-Three British admirals were killed in action during the war compared to at least 78 British generals with the rate of death proportionately greater in the army.
-The admirals killed were Rear-Admiral Sir Christopher Cradock at the Battle of Coronel in 1914 and Rear-Admirals Sir Horace Hood and Sir Robert Arbuthnot, both killed at the Battle of Jutland in 1916.
+Three British admirals were killed in action: Rear-Admiral Sir Christopher Cradock at the Battle of Coronel in 1914 and Rear-Admirals Sir Horace Hood and Sir Robert Arbuthnot at the Battle of Jutland in 1916; more died during the war from illness and other causes.

 The colonial navies (the Royal Australian Navy and Royal Canadian Navy) served in a combat capacity throughout the war, generally under the direction of the British Admiralty.
 The Royal Indian Marine began the war as a non-combatant force, though during the course of the conflict its vessels were armed and served on patrol and transport duties.
-The only non Royal Navy admiral of the British Empire to die during the war was the Royal Australian Navy's director of naval auxiliary services, Rear-Admiral Frederick Tickell.
+The only non-Royal Navy admiral of the British Empire to die during the war was the Royal Australian Navy's director of naval auxiliary services, Rear-Admiral Frederick Tickell.

 Pre-armistice

-This list includes all officers noted by the Commonwealth War Graves Commission (CWGC) as holding flag officer rank and who died between the British entry into the war on 4 August 1914 and the armistice of 11 November 1918.
+This list includes all officers noted by the Commonwealth War Graves Commission (CWGC) as holding flag officer rank who died between the British entry into the war on 4 August 1914 and the armistice of 11 November 1918.
 A large number of retired naval officers, including many admirals, volunteered for service during the war.
 Many accepted commissions at lower ranks in the Royal Naval Reserve (RNR) and served in yachts and other small craft on coastal patrols.
-The CWGC list these officers at their full, pre-retirement rank, even where they died whilst serving in the lower RNR rank.
+The CWGC list these officers at their full rank, even where they died whilst serving in the lower RNR rank.